marcel-dempers/docker-development-youtube-series/course/content/operating-systems/linux/monitoring/cpu/README.md

 The percentage display mostly makes it easier for humans to interpret if CPU usage is high or not. </br>

+We've also learned that CPU reporting is generally based on time spent "on-cpu".
+So if the Operating System reports `65%` CPU usage, it means 65% of the CPU's time is being used to execute tasks. </br>

+Most monitoring tools we'll be looking at will show us `%` CPU. </br>
+Some advanced monitoring tools may show us CPU by process in `seconds` instead. </br>
+So that tells us how much CPU time the process had and we can calculate the `%` ourselves. </br>

 ## CPU monitoring tools for Linux

 ### top